Pluxbox/radiomanager-perl-client/README.md

 use RadioManagerClient::Object::ModelTypeRelationsPresenters;
 use RadioManagerClient::Object::ModelTypeRelationsPrograms;
 use RadioManagerClient::Object::ModelTypeResult;
+use RadioManagerClient::Object::OrderDirection;
-use RadioManagerClient::Object::ModelTypeResults;
+use RadioManagerClient::Object::PlaylistMergeBody;
-use RadioManagerClient::Object::NotFound;
+use RadioManagerClient::Object::PlaylistStructureBody;
-use RadioManagerClient::Object::PostSuccess;
+use RadioManagerClient::Object::PlaylistTimingBody;
 use RadioManagerClient::Object::Presenter;
 use RadioManagerClient::Object::PresenterDataInput;
 use RadioManagerClient::Object::PresenterEPGResult;
 use RadioManagerClient::Object::PresenterOutputOnly;
 use RadioManagerClient::Object::PresenterRelations;
 use RadioManagerClient::Object::PresenterRelationsBroadcasts;
+use RadioManagerClient::Object::PresenterRelationsModelType;
 use RadioManagerClient::Object::PresenterRelationsPrograms;
 use RadioManagerClient::Object::PresenterRelationsProgramsParams;
 use RadioManagerClient::Object::PresenterResult;
-use RadioManagerClient::Object::PresenterResults;
 use RadioManagerClient::Object::Program;
 use RadioManagerClient::Object::ProgramDataInput;
 use RadioManagerClient::Object::ProgramInputOnly;